TonyPhipps/SIEM/Incident-Response-Plan.md

 Attack Techniques define the primary paths or methods used by the adversary to cause the incident to occur.
 This information is used to provide metrics and identify trends in the prevalence of attack techniques.
 By understanding the most prevalent attack techniques, tactical and strategic plans can be developed to improve defensive and detective posturing.

-Incident Responders shall use MITRE's ATT&CK Framework to determine the appropriate attack techniques tied to the incident and record the information in the ticket.
+Incident Responders shall use the MITRE ATT&CK Framework to determine the appropriate attack techniques tied to the incident and record the information in the ticket.

 ### Determine Root Cause